 Since the start of the COVID-19 pandemic, America has seen the devastating effects that disrupted learning, unsafe homes, and social isolation have on our nation’s children.
-Millions of students still have not returned to the classroom.
-Disconnected from the critical in-person supports that schools provide, children are experiencing trauma, stress, and tremendous learning loss.
-And the untold financial consequences of school closures are harming families, communities, and the national economy.
-Until we fully reopen our schools, our country cannot begin to recover.
-Fortunately, we now know that schools are among the safest public places, according to research conducted by scientists at the Centers for Disease Control and Prevention (CDC).
-The CDC’s latest guidance affirms that—with health protocols such as universal masking, social distancing, hand washing and respiratory etiquette, cleaning, and ventilation—schools do not spark outbreaks or significantly contribute to the spread of the virus.
+Millions of students spent months away from the classroom.
+Children experienced trauma, stress, and tremendous learning loss.
+And the untold financial consequences of school closures harmed families, communities, and the national economy.